The tough parts of freelancing no one warns you about

 It’s hard to find the right clients

-I’ve sent proposals that went unanswered, underpaid on invoices, paid late, or—only in one case—was stiffed outright.
+I’ve sent proposals that went unanswered, been underpaid on invoices, paid late, or—only in one case—been stiffed outright.
 This has happened with content and editorial clients.
 It takes time to find clients that will pay reasonable rates, pay on time and treat you well overall.
 And even though I had a portfolio of work and a network of clients, it took a while to build up my clientele.
 Keep an eye out for red flags.

 Budgeting is more important than you thought

 Budgeting was easier when I worked part-time or full-time and freelanced on the side.
 When you transition to freelancing full-time, it’s much trickier.
 You’ve got to have significant savings to keep you afloat until you land reasonably paying anchor clients.
 And you’ll need to be prepared to part with that savings in order to sustain yourself.
 You’ve got to take care of yourself, but you can’t overspend.
 Give every penny a purpose.
 Line up your support system, too.
 If you need help with your expenses at some point, have a plan of who you’ll need to call and start applying for gigs and jobs.